theohrogalski/CPE487_Cybersecurity_Module/README.md

 PS2_CLK : in std_logic:
+The PS2_CLK is the clock that is outputted from the connected keyboard module.
+It is present in the constrainst file.
 PS2_DATA:in std_logic:
+The PS2_DATA std_logic signal is a singular bit that is the left most bit on the shift register data structure that handles the bit stream inputs.

 SEG : out std_logic_vector(6 downto 0:
 The SEG signal (fed into the constraints file) activates the various line segments present in the hexidecimal display, allowing the user to view the keyboard input on the hexadecimal output.